Pankajbawane/NetworkSpectator/README.md

 - **Export logs in multiple formats**

   NetworkSpectator supports multiple export formats:
-  - **CSV export** - Perfect for importing into spreadsheet applications or data analysis tools
+  - **CSV** - For importing into spreadsheet applications or data analysis tools
-  - **Plain text export** - Human-readable format for quick sharing or viewing in text editors
+  - **Plain text** - Simple format for quick sharing or viewing in text editors
   - **Postman Collection format** - Import directly into Postman for API testing and collaboration

 - **Mock responses**
-  - Define custom mock responses using flexible rule-based matching
+  - Define custom mock responses using rule-based matching
   - Test different scenarios and edge cases without backend API deployment
-  - **Programmatic mocking** - Add mocks via code for reliable unit tests without complex stubbing setups
+  - **Programmatic mocking** - Add mocks via code without complex stubbing setups
-  - **UI-based mocking** - Enable QA testers to validate business logic in test builds independently, without developer intervention or Xcode
+  - **UI-based mocking** - Enable QA testers to validate business logic in test builds independently, without developer intervention or running app with Xcode
-  - Good for offline development
+  - Helps to speed up development using mock response
-  - Edit mock rules from UI
+  - Edit and update mock rules on the fly from UI

-- **Skip logging**
+- **Skip a request from logging**
   - Exclude specific or sensitive requests from logging using matching rules
   - Reduce noise by filtering out irrelevant requests
   - Configure skip rules both programmatically (in code) and dynamically (via UI)
-  - Edit skip rules from UI
+  - Edit and update skip rules from UI

 - **Lightweight and easy to integrate**
-  - One-line setup to start monitoring and logging
+  - One line setup to start monitoring and logging
   - No external dependencies
   - Works with SwiftUI and UIKit/AppKit
-  - Configurable logging on Xcode debug console
+  - Manage log prints on Xcode debug console

-- **Cross-platform SwiftUI support**
+- **Cross-platform support**
   - iOS 16.0+
   - macOS 13.0+